jaivigneshvenugopal/writings/_drafts/norwegian_wood.md

 hers or Murakami just forced this character out of him.
 But the character was indeed a breath of fresh air for Toru.
 Someone like that would light up anyone's day.
-She certainly did mine - I would love it if someone just comes over while I'm having a coffee to talk to me or pull me to go for a walk somewhere.
+She certainly did mine - I would love it if someone just comes over while I'm having a coffee to talk to me or pull me away for a walk somewhere.

 I think Murakami's descriptions of places were really easy to take in.
 Some authors have this habit of painting descriptions for the sake of painting it.
 But Murakami held back on this front - which I loved.
 He only sprinkled what was necessary and those bits stayed with me till the very end.

 The ending was a little weird.
 A whole lot weirder than I anticipated.
 But I understood the reasoning and it felt natural for the events to take place that way.
 There was a little surrealism I believe - but I don't think I caught it that well.
-After the ending, the prologue seemed to have a much greater weight.
+After the reading ending, the prologue seemed to have a much greater weight.
-The book begins with him reminscing about the past, some 20 years later.
+The book begins with him reminiscing about the past, some 20 years later.
 And that's when it hit me - the dead remain dead while the living contain them within themselves and give them life.

 I read this for three or four months but I really enjoyed the slow read.
 The slowness of pain, death, love and the overcoming of it all.